 For I have given you an example, that ye should do as I have done to you.
 (John 13:15)

-May we therefore walk as Yahushua walked (1John 2:6), in all that we do, because Messiah Yahushua is to be our example!
+May we therefore walk as Yahushua walked (1John 2:6), in all that we do, because Messiah Yahushua is our example!

 - The Key to Gaining Understanding